Updated August 9, 2020.

 10. Love Birds

 Though I don’t know if these lovely parrots are native to Guam, they sure are pretty!
 Look how sweet!
+They were hanging out on the hotel property, giving guests something to dlight them.

 9. Spanish History